Mrauk U

 Mrauk U (/məˈraʊuː, ˈmraʊuː/ mə-ROW-oo-,_-MROW-oo) is a town in northern Rakhine State, Myanmar.
 It is the capital of Mrauk-U Township, a subregion of the Mrauk-U District.

-Mrauk U is of great cultural importance to the local Rakhine (Arakanese) people, and is the location of many important archeological sites.
+Mrauk U is culturally significant for the local Rakhine (Arakanese) people and is the location of many important archeological sites.
 From 1430 until 1785, it was the capital of the Mrauk U Kingdom, the largest and most powerful Rakhine kingdom in history.

 Geography

 Mrauk U lies roughly 11 km east of the Kaladan River on the banks of its minor tributaries.
 The town is located on a small outcrop of the Rakhine Yoma on the eastern side of the Kaladan's alluvial plain.
 Thus, the surrounding countryside is hilly yet also contains a great deal of marshes, mangroves and lakes.